NikitaSysoev/Fullstack_app/README.md

 if you want to run only backend:

-- cd backend && npm start
+- npm run back

 if you want to run only client part:

-- cd client && npm start
+- npm run front

 ## Resources